microsoft/azure-health-data-services-workshop/README.md

 ## Who is the Azure Health Data Services Workshop for?

 This workshop is intended for **healthcare system integrators**, **independent healthcare software vendors**, and other **healthcare IT professionals**.
-Before beginning the workshop challenges, you should have some experience in the areas listed below.
+Before beginning the workshop challenges, check the knowledge prerequisites listed below.
 If you need to brush up in any of these areas, there are resources at the bottom of [Challenge-00](<./Challenge-00 - Check prerequisites and configure environment#more-resources>) to help you get started.
 The general expectation is that learners will come to this workshop with the following:

 + A solid foundation in Microsoft Azure and Azure Active Directory
 + Some basic knowledge of healthcare data, especially FHIR